13 Important rules when hiring a maid or caretaker in Costa Rica

 Aguinaldo or 13th month

 All domestic workers have the right of Aguinaldo, which is really the 13th month of salary and has to be paid before December 20th each year.
-This bonus is one twelfth of all ordinary and extraordinary wages, earned by the worker during the twelve months ranging from 1 December of the year prior to November 30 of the year in question.
+This bonus is one-twelfth of all ordinary and extraordinary wages, earned by the worker during the twelve months ranging from 1 December of the year prior to November 30 of the year in question.
 So it is obtained from the sum of such salaries and divided by twelve (or calculate proportionately to the hours they have worked).
 Use this calculator if needed.

-Termination of work relationship
+Termination of the working relationship

 If, after three months, any of the parties wants to terminate the labor relationship, 2 weeks’ notice has to be given.
 The notice will become one month after one year of work.
 In case this does notice is not given, the person breaching this notice has to pay the other party the value of days that correspond to the notice.